Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/dlp-chrome-get-started.md

 ### <a name="known-issues-and-limitations"></a>Problemas y limitaciones conocidos

-1. No se admite la Invalidación del bloqueo para la salida de la nube.
-2. No se admite el modo incógnito y se debe deshabilitar.
+1. No se admite el modo incógnito y se debe deshabilitar.

 ## <a name="next-steps"></a>Pasos siguientes